-Aquifer management needs to be introduced on a priority basis, starting with the most vulnerable and most stressed systems as well as systems for domestic water supply.
-Users of a shared aquifer resource have to implement aquifer management, including detailed planning, implementation of regulations, demand / supply-side measures, resource / source protection, and groundwater use / resource monitoring.
-This may require geohydrological professional support in terms of resource assessment and specialized aquifer monitoring and modelling.
+- Aquifer management needs to be introduced on a priority basis, starting with the most vulnerable and most stressed systems as well as systems for domestic water supply. - Users of a shared aquifer resource have to organize themselves to implement aquifer management, including grass roots awareness-raising detailed planning, implementation of regulations, demand/ supply-side measures, resource / source protection, and groundwater use/ resource monitoring. - This may require geohydrological professional support in terms of resource assessment and specialized aquifer monitoring and modelling.